Congressional District # 02

-Until 1968, wastewater from plant processes, some of which involved chlorinated organic solvents, was disposed on-site in seepage pits and into the south branch of Ruddiman Creek.
-Since 1968, the wastes have been separated out so that only cooling water is discharged into the creek.
+Until 1968, wastewater from plant processes, some of which contained chlorinated organic solvents, was disposed of on-site in seepage pits leading to the south branch of Ruddiman Creek.
+Since 1968, waste streams have been separated so that only cooling water is discharged into the creek.
 Ruddiman Creek flows into Muskegon Lake, which is used for recreational activities and is connected to Lake Michigan.
 Process wastes are removed by waste haulers, discharged to the sanitary sewer, or discharged to two on-site lined ponds.
-Solids settle out in the ponds with the water piped to the sanitary sewer.
-The pond sludge is periodically removed to a hazardous waste facility regulated under the Resource Conservation and Recovery Act (RCRA) Subtitle C.
+Solids settle out in the ponds and the water is then piped to the sanitary sewer.
+The pond sludge is periodically removed to a hazardous waste facility regulated under Subtitle C of the Resource Conservation and Recovery Act (RCRA).

-Groundwater investigations began in October 1982 when the Michigan Department of Natural Resources (MDNR) requested that Kaydon perform a hydrogeologic investigation of the area.
+Groundwater investigations began in October 1982, when the Michigan Department of Natural Resources (MDNR) requested that Kaydon perform a hydrogeologic investigation of the area.
 The investigation revealed volatile organic compounds (VOCs) in the groundwater leaving the Kaydon property.
-In 1987, Kaydon submitted to Michigan an initial Remedial Action Plan (RAP) for on-site groundwater (Operable Unit #1 or OU1).
+In 1987, Kaydon submitted an initial Remedial Action Plan (RAP) for on-site groundwater (Operable Unit #1 or OU1) to the state of Michigan.
 Michigan approved the RAP.
-However, the document was later reopened due to the passage of the Natural Resources and Environmental Protection Act of Michigan (NREPA) in 1994.
+However, the document was later reevaluated due to the passage of the Natural Resources and Environmental Protection Act of Michigan (NREPA) in 1994.

 The United States Environmental Protection Agency (EPA) proposed the Kaydon site for the National Priorities List (NPL) on June 24, 1988, and finalized the site on the NPL on February 21, 1990.